-Training for consevators held at Nara National Museum nate information about cultural properties, and publicize our exhibitions and educational activities through the collection, publication, and display of various types of information.
-Visitors to Kvoto National Museum enjoy an educational talk by one of the Museum's (4) Research on the Collection, Preservation, and Exhibition of Tangible Cultural Properties (Namely fine and applied arts), and Educational Activities We conduct surveys and research relating to the collection, preservation, and exhibition of tangible cultural properties, as well as educational activities, on a systematic basis; organize international symposiums to which leading researchers are invited; arrange for NICH staff to work at overseas research institutes and attend international conferences; and conduct research while accumulating the latest information.
+Gamelan Workshop at the Kyushu National Museum publicize our exhibitions and educational activities through the collection, publication, and display of various types of information, (4) Research on the Collection, Preservation, and Exhibition of Tangible Cultural Properties (Namely fine and applied arts), and Educational Activities We conduct surveys and research relating to the collection, preservation, and exhibition of tangible cultural properties, as well as educational activities, on a systematic basis; organize international symposiums to which leading researchers are invited; arrange for NICH staff to work at overseas research institutes and attend international conferences; and conduct research while accumulating the latest information.
 The results obtained in our surveys and research are publicized using a variety of different methods, including publications and the internet, thereby contributing to the transmission of cultural properties to the next generation and to the continued enhancement of Japanese culture.

-Research on collection items and donated items (Special Research Project (Applied Arts) at Tokyo National Museum) (5) Contribution to Museum-related Activities in Japan and Abroad We proactively loan items from our collections to museums both in Japan and abroad, while taking due account of the state of preservation of the items in question, so that they may be viewed more widely by both domestic and international audiences.
+Research of Illustrated Biography of Prince Shotoku funded by Grants-in-Aid for Scientific (5) Contribution to Museum-related Activities in Japan and Abroad We proactively loan items from our collections to museums both in Japan and abroad, while taking due account of the state of preservation of the items in question, so that they may be viewed more widely by both domestic and international audiences.
 We are also actively engaged in providing guidance and advice to other museums and in the exchange of information, as well as working to build a disaster response network for cultural properties.

-The 5th Meeting & Conference of the Asian National Museums Association (ANMA) in Singapore (November 26, 2015) 2 Implementing Research and Collaborative Projects for the Protection of Cultural Properties and Overseas Cultural Heritage We undertake the following types of surveys and research to contribute to the formation of the framework of knowledge and techniques required to facilitate the transmission of priceless cultural properties to future generations.
+International Symposium "Exhibiting Japan: Renewal and Renovation of Japanese Art Galleries" (Jan.
+28-29, 2017) Implementing Research and Collaborative Projects for the Protection of Cultural Properties and Overseas Cultural Heritage We undertake the following types of surveys and research to contribute to the formation of the framework of knowledge and techniques required to facilitate the transmission of priceless cultural properties to future generations.
 (1) Research Leading to New Ideas We are engaged in undertaking fundamental and systematic research relating to cultural properties (including collaborative research and research-related exchange with other organizations, both in Japan and overseas) and also surveys and research that contribute to the preservation and effective utilization of cultural properties.
-The results achieved by these surveys and research have led to an increase in the amount of basic data available, facilitated the accumulation of academic knowledge, and provided the basic information needed to support designation as cultural properties, while also contributing, at individual and collective levels, to the planning and establishment of cultural property preservation measures by
+The results achieved by these surveys and research have led to an increase in the amount of basic data available, facilitated the accumulation of academic knowledge, and provided the basic information needed to support designation as cultural properties, while also contributing, at individual and collective levels, to the planning and establishment of cultural property preservation measures by national and local government bodies, as well as the evaluation of cultural property.